Skip to content

 • Flaxseed (5.45 g LA per 100 gram

-Tip: Foods with a high omega 6 content but a rather poor omega ratio are sunflower seeds, sesame seeds, poppy seeds, pine nuts, as well as sunflower seed oil, sesame oil and safflower oil.
-I therefore recommend rapeseed or olive oil for frying or salads.
+Tip: Foods with a high omega 6 content but a rather poor omega ratio are sunflower seeds, sesame seeds, poppy seeds, pine nuts, as well as sunflower seed, sesame and safflower oil.
+Therefore, I recommend rapeseed or olive oil as oil for frying or salads.

-What do vegans and vegetarians need to know about omega 6?
+What do vegans and vegetarians have to consider regarding Omega 6?

 The long-chain omega-6 fatty acid is divided into the fatty acids AA and LA.
-While AA is rather problematic, as the fatty acid increases the potential for inflammation, LA is required for many processes in the human body.
-It is therefore a good thing that AA is mainly found in animal products such as meat or eggs and that the body can convert LA into AA.
+While AA is rather problematic because the fatty acid increases the potential for inflammation, LA is needed for many processes in the human body.
+Therefore, it is good that AA is mainly found in animal products such as meat or eggs and that the body can convert LA into AA.

-This means that if you eat enough LA as a vegan, you will also be well supplied with the necessary amount of AA.
-With a balanced plant-based diet that includes nuts, seeds and oils, your supply of omega 6 is basically guaranteed.
-This is another reason why omega 6 is recommended by the DGE for vegans as a non-critical nutrient have been classified.9
+This means that if you eat enough LA as a vegan, then you are also well supplied with the necessary amount of AA.
+With a balanced plant-based diet that includes nuts, seeds and oils, your supply of omega 6 is basically ensured.
+This is one of the reasons why Omega 6 is recommended for vegans by the DGE.
+Non-critical nutrient have been classified.9

 Should one supplement omega 6?

-I have already mentioned several times that most people consume too much omega 6 rather than too little.
-Therefore, when it comes to omega supplements, I would prefer to focus on a good microalgae oil with omega-3 fatty acids.
-Because with such a supplement, you can optimize your supply and the ratio of omega fatty acids and get enough of the critical nutrient omega 3.
+I have already mentioned several times that most people take too much omega 6 rather than too little.
+Therefore, when it comes to omega supplements, I would rather focus on a good microalgae oil with omega-3 fatty acids.
+Because with such a supplement, you can optimize your supply and the ratio of omega fatty acids and get sufficient of the critical nutrient omega 3.

 You can find more information about this in our article on the Omega 3 supply.
-There you will also find a corresponding Omega-3 food supplementsthat I can recommend to you.
+There you will also find a corresponding Omega 3 supplementsthat I can recommend to you.

 Omega 6?
 It all depends on the right ratio!

-As you have learned today, your supply of long-chain fatty acids depends primarily on the ratio of omega fatty acids that you use to optimize the synthesis of fatty acids.
-With an intake of around 10-15 grams of LA per day, you are well supplied with omega 6, which also promotes your heart health.5
+As you learned today, your supply of long-chain fatty acids depends primarily on the ratio of omega fatty acids with which you optimize the synthesis of fatty acids.
+With an intake of about 10-15 grams of LA per day, you are well supplied with omega 6, so that your heart health is also promoted.5

-While omega-6 supplements are not really necessary, it can make sense to consciously integrate nuts, seeds and oils with a good omega ratio into your diet.
-In addition, I generally recommend a balanced diet and plenty of exercise in order to actively promote your health.
+While omega-6 supplements tend not to be necessary, it can make sense to consciously include nuts, seeds and oils with a good omega ratio in your diet.
+In addition, I generally recommend a well-balanced diet and plenty of exercise in order to actively promote your health.

-I welcome comments with questions, criticism or ideas on the subject of long-chain fatty acids!
+I welcome comments with questions, criticisms, or ideas on the topic of long-chain fatty acids!

 All the best,